 Restaurant owners are always looking for innovative ways to keep customers coming through their doors and returning regularly.
-With many restaurants beginning to reopen for dine-in or takeout again since the start of the pandemic, it’s a crucial time to increase customer return.
+With many restaurants beginning to reopen for dine-in or takeout again since the start of the pandemic, it’s a crucial time to entice customers can to your restaurant.

 Direct competitors may offer similar food, but the rates of customer retention can be drastically different.
 Across the restaurant industry, the types of diners and their preferences may vary.
 But there are a few commonalities that are true of customers across the industry.

 Here are a few tips you should know if you want to maximize your customer retention rate:

 - Customers Are Visual.
 The old adage is true, you do eat with your eyes first.
 Customers rely on visual cues in every part of their process, from what they think when they walk in, to what to order, to how good it will taste, all before they even take a bite.
 In-person dining relies on seating, lighting, room layout, and table setting to communicate a message to customers.
 These elements contribute to an overall atmosphere that is key to a customer’s expectations.
 Your dine-in restaurant may have a great aesthetic, but the takeout options can lack the same appeal.
 It’s difficult for restaurants to provide the same experience for customers when they have less control over many of the same visual factors.
 Little details including a well-designed menu, how the food is plated, and the delivery containers the food arrives in can make a big difference.